eemeli/yaml/docs/07_parsing_yaml.md

 Internally, the lexer operates a state machine that determines how it parses its input.
 Initially, the lexer is always in the `stream` state.
-The lexer constructor and its `lex()` method should never throw an error.
+The lexer constructor and its `lex()` method should never throw an error, except due to resource exhaustion.

 All tokens are identifiable either by their exact value or their first character.
 In addition to slices of the input stream, a few control characters are additionally used within the output.